ragardner/tksheet/DOCUMENTATION.md

 Parameters:
 - Leaving `row` as `None` inserts an empty row, e.g. `insert_row()` will append an empty row to the sheet.
 - `height` is the new rows displayed height in pixels, leave as `None` for default.
-- `row_index` when `True` indicates there is a row index value at the start of the row.
+- `row_index` when `True` assumes there is a row index value at the start of the row.
+- `fill` when `True` any provided rows that are shorter than the Sheets longest row will be filled with empty values up to the length of the longest row.
 - `undo` when `True` adds the change to the Sheets undo stack.

 ___